 In reality the psychological effects of the ego, placing oneself at the centre of a cataclysm where the (perceived) most important events are occurring, is the cause of the EU crises.

-Crime rates are falling, large scale wars have apparently ceased to occur and other forms of violence are mostly decreasing (see the next section for all that).
-Worldwide poverty is decreasing, literacy has been rising for hundreds of years, and technology and medical science are making astounding strides in preventing diseases (many of which are now gone for good).
+Luckily for us, it seems that the more people predict chaos, uncertainty, cataclysms and the end of the world as we know it, the less likely it is to actually happen.
+Crime rates are falling, large scale wars have apparently ceased to occur, worldwide extreme poverty has radically decreased38,39,40, literacy has been rising for hundreds of years, and technology and medical science are making astounding strides in preventing diseases (many of which are now gone for good).
 Jobs and marriages may not be for life, but we are living twice as long.
 Absolutely nothing is as bad as people say.
 The press thrive on bad news.
 Our egos trick us into thinking we are living in the most important times during our own lives.
 We're not.
 Those times are yet to come.
 The end is yet to come.
 Just remember to take a leaf from the British: Keep Calm, and Drink Tea.